-Some arguments are valid just because of their quantificational structure.
-Here, we say if all the premises are true regardless of whatever objects satisfy the predicates in question, then the conclusion is a first order consequence of the premises. (exception - we allow the meaning of the identity predicate)
+• Some arguments are valid just because of their quantificational structure.
+Here, we say if all the premises are true regardless of whatever objects satisfy the predicates in question, then the conclusion is a first order consequence of the premises.

 - Some arguments are valid just because of their quantificational structure.
-Here, we say if all the premises are true regardless of whatever objects satisfy the predicates in question, then the conclusion is a first order consequence of the premises. (exception - we allow the meaning of the identity predicate) - Sometimes 'logical consequence' is just defined this way as FO consequence.
+Here, we say if all the premises are true regardless of whatever objects satisfy the predicates in question, then the conclusion is a first order consequence of the premises. - Sometimes 'logical consequence' is just defined this way as FO consequence.
 (Similarly, logical consistency, possibility, etc.) Here the idea is that the quantifiers, connectives, and identity are logical symbols, the predicates aren't.
 Things can be true in our world because of facts about our world, or they might be logically true because of FOL.